Accommodating for an endangered bird is the reason for mysterious gap in the construction schedule on Highway 145.

 Since 1995, the Southwestern willow flycatcher has been listed as endangered, meaning extinction is imminent.

 The bird is down to an estimated 900 to 1,300 breeding pairs across the Southwest.
-Its range includes Arizona, New Mexico, southern Utah, and extreme Southwest Colorado.

 After migrating to Central America for the winter, the small bird returns to the Southwest in spring to breed and raise young in willows, shrubs and small trees.